Introduction: Amazon FBA vs Dropshipping

 Control: By relying on Amazon’s infrastructure, you relinquish some control over fulfillment and customer service processes.
 This lack of control can sometimes lead to unforeseen challenges and difficulties.
 It’s essential to establish effective communication channels with Amazon and stay updated on any changes to policies or procedures that may impact your business.

-If you feel that partnering with Amazon is not the right choice for your business, there is another option worth considering: reaching out to eHub. eHub specializes in assisting ecommerce brands by connecting them with suitable fulfillment partners capable of handling their specific products.
+If you feel that partnering with Amazon is not the right choice for your business, there is another option worth considering: reaching out to eHub. eHub assists e-commerce brands by connecting them with suitable fulfillment partners capable of handling their specific products.

 With its extensive network of fulfillment partners, eHub can identify a partner that meets your business’s unique needs and requirements.
 They carefully evaluate these partners to find the perfect fit and solution for you.
 By leveraging this service, you can bridge the gap between fulfilling products in-house and outsourcing to Amazon.